 Although scientists already knew that bacteria, as with all life, are exceedingly complex, this discovery adds to our awareness of just how complex many of the supposed “simplest” life-forms actually are.

 Once upon a time, conception was synonymous with fertilization; in the new millennium, conception became synonymous with implantation, which typically occurs six to nine days later.
 Stedman’s semantic alteration, like an earlier change by the American College of Obstetricians and Gynecologists, reflected not medical science but sociological and political correctness.

 To depart from Scripture at any point is neither safe nor right.
 Thus Estabrook’s discussion of my paper (Joubert 2011) in which he expressed his difficulties with my defense of the soul is welcome.PDF Download

-Certainly there is more to humans than a physical and complex brain architecture from which a mind would seem to emerge (confounding the naturalist).
+Certainly there is more to humans than a complex brain architecture from which a mind would seem to emerge.
 However, this reader has two difficulties.PDF Download